-Situated Between West Palm Beach And Boca Raton Is An Unexpectedly Dangerous Florida City
+Situated Between West Palm Beach And Boca Raton Is A Coastal Florida City With A Controversial Reputation

 Savvy travelers will tell you to always, always check the safety of wherever you're traveling.
-Even if you're traveling to a super-safe country or city, you should follow every common sense precaution: Don't flash money, keep wallets and phones in your front pockets, keep purse straps wrapped around your arms, don't face your back to crowds or passersby, and so on.
-But even taking all these simple precautions into account, some places are more dangerous than others — at least in certain respects.
-This is the case with Boynton Beach, Florida, located along Florida's Southeastern coast about midway between West Palm Beach and Boca Raton.
+Even if you're traveling to a super-safe country or city, you should follow every common sense precaution: Don't flash money, keep wallets and phones in your front pockets, don't face your back to crowds or passersby, and so on.
+This advice can apply when visiting destinations like Boynton Beach, Florida, located along Florida's Southeastern coast about midway between West Palm Beach and Boca Raton.

-In pictures, the 83,000-person Boynton Beach looks like any other Floridian coastal town, full of palm tree-lined streets and upscale homes.
+In pictures, Boynton Beach, home to 83,000 people, looks like any other Floridian coastal town, full of palm tree-lined streets and upscale homes — and in many cases, it is.
 At a glance, it could even be mistaken for a sandy and beautiful beach town like Huntington Beach in Orange County, California.
-The city's crime rates tell a different story, however.
-In comparison to 40 other U.S. cities in 2024, Boynton Beach saw way more instances of shoplifting, drug violations, and thefts from homes (via the Council on Criminal Justice and the Boynton Beach Police Department, respectively).
-While Boynton Beach's 11.8% poverty rate might contribute to these crime rates, some attribute them to illegal gambling operations and drug rings, though such reports are unsubstantiated.
+But just like many other large cities, Boynton Beach faces its challenges.
+In comparison to 40 other U.S. cities in 2024, Boynton Beach saw higher-than-average rates of shoplifting, drug violations, and thefts from homes (via the Council on Criminal Justice and the Boynton Beach Police Department, respectively).

-Regardless of causes, visitors can still travel to Boynton Beach, enjoy themselves, and stay safe provided you follow the common sense safety advice mentioned above.
-You should be alright if take care to watch your possessions and pockets across the town's beaches and shopping districts, like the beachside Oceanfront Park and the cityside Boynton Beach Mall, as well as its nature preserves, like Arthur R. Marshall Loxahatchee National Wildlife Refuge.
+Still, visitors can travel to Boynton Beach, enjoy themselves, and stay safe.
+In fact, while some residents say Boynton Beach has "lots of crime," as mentioned on this July 2023 Facebook post, others praise its small-town feel.
+The town has a lot to offer, from its beachside Oceanfront Park and the cityside Boynton Beach Mall, as well as its nature preserves, like Arthur R. Marshall Loxahatchee National Wildlife Refuge.

 Boynton Beach gets its name from Nathan S. Boynton, a Civil War veteran who essentially founded the town when he bought 500 acres in the area in 1894.
 With tourism already in mind, he started work on Boynton Beach Hotel the next year, in 1895.
 And while this original structure no longer exists, it and Boynton's venturesome spirit lives on.
 Boynton Beach continues to attract visitors and residents, particularly retirees to neighborhoods like Leisureville, located roughly between Boynton Beach's inland shopping district and its beachfront shopping district.